Lowe54/Support-Software-Inc/README.md

   - While this is currently possible from the admin site for individual users, this includes the following:
     - The ability for organisation admins to manage their organisation users
     - Import and Export of Users (Import functionality limited to administrators only)

+- Result page pagination
+  - At the moment there is no active pagination on the results page, this would include a custom number of results per page

 - Minor Bugs
   - Linking a logged in user to a purchase